-Why South Africa is called the Rainbow Nation
+Why is South Africa called the Rainbow Nation?

 Apartheid’s white vs black is well documented around the world but what’s less commonly discussed are the other communities of people who also live here.
 Beyond English and Afrikaans, Zulu and Xhosa, you’ll find Indian, Malay, and Chinese communities and I’m only just getting started.
-There are those who call themselves “coloured” – a word that doesn’t carry the worry and weight it would back in the UK.

 Cape Town’s landscape, too, seems borne from rainbow threads.
 Turquoise beaches one minute, glittering skyscrapers the next.
 Flat rock and barren green land then rust and red coloured townships beneath silver-grey corrugated roofs.
 It’s quite unlike home, where concentrated clumps of city fade evenly into the suburbs where character slinks away.

 Robben Island stands aloof amid the surf, a beautiful spot for an ugly history: the place where Nelson Mandela spent much of his 27 years in prison.

 As for his thoughts on why South Africa should be called the Rainbow Nation, Mandela himself said this:

 Each of us is as intimately attached to the soil of this beautiful country as are the famous jacaranda trees of Pretoria and the mimosa trees of the bushveld – a rainbow nation at peace with itself and the world”

 By now, when the first post-apartheid children have come of age themselves, the notion of the Rainbow Nation attracts criticism from time to time.
 Its joyful nature criticised for covering up the struggles that still remain.

 But it’s an apt term for a country of such incredibly colourful landscapes, cuisine, culture, race and legacy.
 And, of course, the rainbows themselves that do actually arc across the sky…